prichey/prestonrichey.com/src/pages/blog/react-rust-wasm-hello/index.md

 ## Creating the client

 Now that our Rust module is all built and linked, it is ready to be used by our web app.
-I'm partial to React, so that's what we'll use.
-I'll use <xa href="https://github.com/facebook/create-react-app">create-react-app</xa>, to initialize our app.
+I'm partial to React, (and to the convenience of <xa href="https://github.com/facebook/create-react-app">create-react-app</xa>) so that's what we'll use.

 Back in the root of the project, run the following: